Red Bull RB4: Season

 Despite Webber's second-place qualifying in Britain, where Coulthard announced his retirement at the end of the season, Red Bull had a summer of lackluster results, until the Belgian Grand Prix when Webber scored a point for eighth place after starting seventh on the grid.
-At the following Grand Prix in Italy, Webber moved up to third on the grid, riding with the top teams before spinning and finishing eighth.
+At the following Grand Prix in Italy, Webber moved up to third on the grid, battling with the top teams before spinning and finishing eighth.

 In Singapore, Webber and Coulthard failed to qualify for Q3 and set the 13th and 14th fastest times in the session.
 The Coulthard moved up to seventh and collected the final points of his career, while Webber retired on lap 29 with a gearbox issue.
 His team Red Bull Racing later claimed that a momentary electrical surge caused by a passing underground tram made the gearbox select two gears at once.
 The incident occurred in Turn 13.
 A tram line goes right underneath that section of the race track.
 These allegations were later denied by the city-state's railway operator.
-At the following round in Japan, the Webber finished eighth after starting from thirteenth place, while Coulthard, who started eleventh, lost control of his RB4 at the second corner and violently hit the tire barrier.
+At the following round in Japan, Webber finished eighth after starting from thirteenth place, while Coulthard, who started eleventh, lost control of his RB4 at the second corner and violently hit the tyre barrier.